Before we begin. A disclaimer.

 I might have not found a remote job through Andreas and Product Hunt, but I found a remote job through a friend.

-A friend from uni interviewed for a company that was looking for a junior dev.
+A friend from university was interviewed for a junior developer position.
 And they were open to remote work.

 He didn't get the job.
-So he made an intro for me.
+But he made an intro for me.

 The company was in my hometown.
 And they built Wordpress websites for local businesses.